Summertime Reads for Historical Fiction Fans

 Book Summary

-Mary Jane tells the story of two very different family lifestyles and a 14-year-old girl trying to decide who she really is over one eye-opening summer.
+Mary Jane tells the story of two very different family lifestyles and a 14-year-old girl trying to decide who she really is.
 Mary Jane is a quiet, book-loving girl from a traditional, conservative family in 1970s Baltimore.
 When she is offered a job as a nanny for a local doctor, her mom assumes their home is equally tidy and respectable.

 This was one of our favorite books of the last few years, and one that really stuck with both of us!
+It’s a beautiful and entertaining story of a 14-year-old girl seeing herself as a separate person for the first time.
 Angela really enjoyed listening to the audiobook because it incorporates music.

-Although the main character is a teenager, this is an adult novel, not a YA title.
+Although the main character is a teenager, this is an adult novel with some adult themes and scenes, not a YA title.
 It makes an excellent read because of the perspective that comes from looking back at the years between innocence and maturity.

 More Summer Reads